Mr-Mohit-Dixit/Nexus-Internship/README.md

-Log In - Sign Up (Web Developement Project)
+Log In - Sign Up (Web Dvelopment Project)

 I successfully completed my inaugural web project as part of the web development internship at "Nexus Private Limited."
 This project features a straightforward log-in and sign-up page with fundamental validation mechanisms.